AustinWise/austinwise.github.com/_posts/2013-03-10-smartos-home-server.markdown

 time: 2013-03-10 18:00:00 -08:00
 ---
 I am no longer satisfied with Windows Home Server and have decided to replace it with SmartOS.
 WHS’s Drive Extender does offer some data check-summing and redundancy.
 However it is a bolt-on solution to NTFS that only offers support for mirroring data across disks.
 Dive Extender also moves data between disks every hour which causes media streaming to noticeably skip.

 I had a few requirements for my new home server operating system:
   * Has a file system that ensures data integrity – not just metadata integrity.
   * Ability to run Windows in a VM (so I don’t have to maintain a separate physical server for running Windows apps)

 # My SmartOS configuration

 Setting up SmartOS as a home server proved challenging.
 I need to expose the files on the server to windows clients.
-On a conventional Solaris-based operating system you would type “zfs set sharesmb=on zones/shares” and you would be done.
+On a conventional Solaris-based operating system you would type `zfs set sharesmb=on zones/shares` and you would be done.
 However SmartOS does not persist /etc between reboots.
 This prevents adding users or using idmap to record what windows users map to which unix users.
 Also sharesmb does not work on a delegated filesystem inside of a zone.

 The solution was to run Samba inside the zone.
-I decided to create my shared folders in a dataset outside of the zone’s dataset and used LOFS to map the folders into any zones that needed them.
+I decided to create my shared folders in a dataset outside of the zone’s dataset and used [LOFS](https://illumos.org/man/7FS/lofs) to map the folders into any zones that needed them.
 This allows me to delete zones without worrying about losing data and for many zones.
 For example I can map a subset of files into a zone as readonly and then share them over HTTP.
 If I mess up my HTTP configuration the files are safe from getting deleted or modified.

 # Alterative file systems considered